 Ekuanot is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
 It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Ekuanot hops in their recipes are Lagunitas Equinox Pale Ale.

 If the Ekuanot hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Ekuanot substitutions.

-Experienced brewers have chosen the following hops as substitutions of Ekuanot:
+Experienced brewers have chosen the following hop varieties as substitutions of Ekuanot:

 Is Ekuanot available in lupulin powder?

 Yes!
 There is a version of the Ekuanot hop in lupulin powder form.
 Ekuanot lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
 The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.